ravidosa/notes/academics/notes/consonants.md

 	opens nasal cavity, airflow without oral cavity open almost always voiced, louder + more melodious (with pitch) than voiced stops more complicated acoustics, formant discontinuities/zeros
+## Positional Variation in English
+descriptive rules
+	A is realized as B in environment Y